 $408 per month

 45-Year-Old with a Speeding Ticket

-Infinity Insurance ranked in the fourth quartile of WalletHub’s cheap car insurance comparison, meaning its rates are much higher than average.
+Infinity Insurance ranked in the bottom quartile of WalletHub’s cheap car insurance comparison, meaning its rates are much higher than average.

 Infinity Homeowners Insurance Review Highlights